facebookresearch/swav/README.md

 - torchvision
 - CUDA 10.1
 - [Apex](https://github.com/NVIDIA/apex) with CUDA extension (see [how I installed apex](https://github.com/facebookresearch/swav/issues/18#issuecomment-748123838))
-- Other dependencies: opencv-python, scipy, pandas, numpy
+- Other dependencies: scipy, pandas, numpy

 ## Singlenode training
 SwAV is very simple to implement and experiment with.